z3h4/useful-commands/HTML & CSS/html.md

 - Validate html at http://validator.w3.org/
 - Validate css at https://jigsaw.w3.org/css-validator/

+# HTML Tips

 - In HTML5 we can generate text using lorem and then specifying how many characters we want.
-For example, if we want random text with 50 characters,
+For example, if we want random text with 50 words,

       lorem50

+- In the website `caniuse.com` we can find out how different browsers supports various HTML and CSS features.